Laboratorio-de-Pedometria/pedometrics-package/cran-comments.md

 ```
 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: 'Alessandro Samuel-Rosa <alessandrosamuelrosa@gmail.com>'
+Maintainer: ‘Alessandro Samuel-Rosa <alessandrosamuelrosa@gmail.com>’

   New submission

   Package was archived on CRAN

-Possibly mis-spelled words in DESCRIPTION:
+  Possibly misspelled words in DESCRIPTION:
     Pedometric (4:22)
+    geoR (6:57)
+    georob (6:66)
+    geostatistical (6:33)
     pedometrics (5:80)

-CRAN repository db overrides:
-  X-CRAN-Comment: Archived on 2021-10-06 as check problems were not
-    corrected in time.
+  Suggests or Enhances not in mainstream repositories:
+    geoR, georob
 ```

 This NOTE can be ignored.

-There was one NOTE in most rhub test environments.
+There were three NOTEs in most rhub test environments.

 ```
+* checking package dependencies ...
+NOTE
+Packages suggested but not available for checking: 'geoR', 'georob'

+* checking Rd cross-references ...
+NOTE
+Unknown packages 'geoR', 'RandomFields', 'georob' in Rd xrefs

 * checking for detritus in the temp directory ...
 NOTE
 Found the following files/directories:
   'lastMiKTeXException'
 ```

-This NOTE can be ignored.
+These NOTE can be ignored.
+The first two is due to the temporary removal of __geoR__, __RandomFields__ and __georob__ from CRAN.

 ## Downstream dependencies